-2 Hurricanes Could Be In Gulf Coast Early Next Week, Weather Service Says
+2 Hurricanes Could Form In Gulf Of Mexico Next Week — A First

-Two tropical systems are heading toward the Gulf of Mexico – and both of them could become hurricanes before they near the U.S. mainland early next week, according to the National Hurricane Center.
+Two tropical systems are heading toward the Gulf of Mexico, and both of them could become hurricanes before they near the U.S. mainland early next week, according to the National Hurricane Center.

 One storm is currently forecast to hit near the Texas-Louisiana border; the other could reach the Florida Panhandle.
-Both of the systems are predicted to strengthen into hurricanes in the Gulf of Mexico, possibly by Monday or Tuesday.
+Both systems are predicted to strengthen into hurricanes in the Gulf of Mexico, possibly by Monday or Tuesday.

 "If that were to occur, it would be first time on record that the Gulf of Mexico has had 2 hurricanes at the same time," meteorologist Philip Klotzbach says via Twitter.

-The two systems are currently hundreds of miles apart, but their paths are expected to parallel each other in the Gulf, and even partially intersect.
+The two systems are currently hundreds of miles apart, but their paths are expected to parallel each other in the Gulf and even partially intersect.
 Their landfalls will likely be divided by hours, not days.
-But it's not yet certain if both will hit the shore as hurricanes, or if their paths might diverge.
+But it's not yet certain whether both will hit the shore as hurricanes, or whether their paths might diverge.

-Tropical Storm Laura, which strengthened into a named storm Friday morning, is in the Atlantic near the Lesser Antilles.
-Tropical Depression Fourteen is in the western Caribbean Sea, off the coast of Honduras.
+Tropical Storm Laura, which strengthened into a named storm Friday morning, is in the Atlantic Ocean near the Lesser Antilles.
+Tropical Depression 14 is in the western Caribbean Sea, off the coast of Honduras.

-Tropical Depression Fourteen – which will become Tropical Storm Marcos, if it develops as forecasters expect – will likely arrive first.
-It's predicted to become a hurricane in the Gulf, but the NHC says it could weaken a bit before hitting the Texas coast near Houston, possibly by Tuesday morning.
+Tropical Depression 14, which will become Tropical Storm Marcos if it develops as forecasters expect, will likely arrive first.
+It's predicted to become a hurricane in the Gulf, but the National Hurricane Center says it could weaken a bit before hitting the Texas coast near Houston, possibly by Tuesday morning.
 The system has already triggered a hurricane watch for Cancun and other parts of Mexico's southeastern coast.

 Tropical Storm Laura is causing alerts in Puerto Rico, the Virgin Islands and Hispaniola, where it will drop heavy rain on its way toward Cuba and the Gulf.